Mike Tyson defeated James ‘Buster’ Douglas in Tokyo, only to get robbed of his undefeated record and formidable aura.

 But Meyran should never have been allowed to oversee the second count.
-If he did his job, the fight would have been over, and Tyson could have been celebrating in the locker room.
+The fight would have been over if he had done his job, and Tyson could have been celebrating in the locker room.

-The fight’s significance is clear and why Meyran’s incompetence on the night cannot be underestimating.
-He robbed Tyson of that win and was a potentially life-changing decision.
+The fight’s significance is clear, and why Meyran’s incompetence on the night cannot be underestimated.
+He robbed Tyson of that win, and it was a potentially life-changing decision.

-Tyson’s life went even further downhill, and he ended up serving time in prison, losing a prime portion of his career.
+Tyson’s life went even further downhill, and he served time in prison, losing a prime portion of his career.